NVIDIA/NeMo/examples/tts/t5tts_commands.md

 2. `multi_encoder_context_tts` is a multi-encoder T5 model: Transcript and context audio go to different encoders.
    Transcript encoding feeds to layers given by `cfg.model.transcript_decoder_layers` and the context encoding feeds into the remaining layers.
    Also supports text context - The context text is encoded by DistilBert and is either concatenated after the context audio encoding (along time dimension) or used by itself if context audio is not available.

+1. `decoder_context_tts` : Text goes into the encoder; context & target audio go to the decoder.
+   When using text context, the DistilBert embedding of the text will be added instead of the speaker_embedding.
+   Also supports text context - The context text is encoded by DistilBert and is either concatenated after the context audio encoding (along time dimension) or used by itself if context audio is not available.